greenshot/greenshot/Greenshot/releases/additional_files/readme.txt

 * Added a preview when using the window capture from the context menu (Windows Vista and later)
 * Added color reduction as an option and auto detection for image with less than 256 color.
 When using reduction this results in smaller files.
 * Added direct printing to a selected printer
+* Added some additional logic to the IE capture, which makes it possible to capture embedded IE web-sites from other applications.
 * Changed multi-screen capture behaviour, assuming that capturing all screens is not a normal use-case.
 Now default behaviour is to capture the one with the mouse-cursor.
 Also the user can select which screen to capture from the context-menu.
 * Many languages added and updated, see our website for the whole listing!
 * Added some features for deploying Greenshot in companies: Fixed settings can't be changed in the settings.
 Settings, quicksettings and the Greenshot icon can be disabled.
 (See greenshot.ini)